Coding-Cuddles/mars-rover-python-kata/README.md

 | (0, 0)   | (1, 0) | **(3, 0)** | (0, 1) | **(0, 3)** |
 | (1, 0)   | (2, 0) | (0, 0)     | (1, 1) | **(1, 3)** |
 | (1, 1)   | (2, 1) | (0, 1)     | (1, 2) | (1, 0)     |

+Your task is to implement Opportunity's control software.

 ### Exercise 2